-The Department of Health and Human Services (MDHHS) would have to inform the public of the penalties for failing to store or leave a firearm as required.
-The department would also have to publish lethal means counseling literature and provide that literature to federally licensed firearms dealers for use when selling a firearm under the act.
+The Department of Health and Human Services (DHHS) would have to inform the public of the penalties for failing to store or leave a firearm as required.
+The department also would have to publish lethal means counseling literature and provide that literature to federally licensed firearms dealers for use when selling a firearm under the act.